 During an attempt to extend the workings of Lower Conygre Pit in 1914, flooded and abandoned workings of the former Withy Mills Pit were broached.
 This resulted in the flooding of both Conygre pits, which led to their abandonment in 1916 and the end of coal mining in Timsbury.
 Many of the the mine workers then found jobs in other local pits, like at Pensford.

-Afterwards the site was a cement block works known as Wheelers Yard after its owner until closure in 2004.
+After World War II the site was used as a cement block works known as Wheelers Yard after its owner, until closure in 2004.